The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile

-The result is the most natural that we expect (this time with an almost a trivial proof):
+The result is the most natural that we expect (and the proof is this time almost trivial):

 where we have denoted by $\O_1(\mu,\nu)$ the set of optimal maps for the Monge problem.
-Notice that this result allows immediately to build some examples of measures $\mu$, $\nu$ for which the minimal value of the function $\mathcal H$ is not attained by the monotone transport map from $\mu$ to $\nu$, thanks to suitable analysis of the minimization of the $H^1$-norm among the set of transport maps on the real line (which has been very partially treated in \cite{ls}).
+Notice that this result allows immediately to build some examples of measures $\mu$, $\nu$ for which the minimal value of the function $\mathcal H$ is not attained by the monotone transport map from $\mu$ to $\nu$, thanks to suitable analysis of the minimization of the $H^1$-norm among the set of transport maps on the real line (which has been very partially treated in~\cite{ls}).